Saving for retirement ahead of all the other daily pressures on finances can be tough.

 The challenge can be particularly difficult for women who take time out of work to raise a family.
 Research suggests that only 50 per cent of women in their 30s work full–time, compared with 81 per cent of men of the same age.

 Whether taking an extended career break or returning to work part-time, mothers will usually see their income reduce significantly.
 Combined with the added costs of raising a family, pensions are often relegated to the bottom of the priority list.
 Almost 20 per cent of women in their 30s prioritise financially supporting their children above saving for retirement, according to Scottish Widows “Women and Pensions” Report1.
 Taking this into account there is a real risk that some women won’t have enough money to comfortably see them through their retirement.

-There’s no quick fix to get women saving more, but auto enrolment will have an important role to play, as does financial education.
-Almost half of the women surveyed said they want to understand more about workplace pensions, and personal pensions in general.1 Being better informed could go some way towards giving women the retirement they want – educating clients is at the heart of our financial advice service.
+There’s no quick fix to get women saving more for their retirement, but auto-enrolment pensions will have an important role to play, as does financial education.
+Almost half of the women surveyed said they want to understand more about workplace pensions, and personal pensions in general.1 Being better informed could go some way towards giving women the retirement they want – educating clients is at the heart of our independent financial advice service.